OWASP/www-project-enterprise-security-api/tab_glossary.md

   - **core** - The ESAPI interfaces and reference implementations that are not intended to be replaced with enterprise-specific versions are called the ESAPI Core.
+  - **encoder** - Interfaces and implementation classes that perform some sort of output encoding, whether as a defense against XSS or to do base64 encoding, etc.
   - **exception** - ESAPI exception reference implementations.
   - **extended factory design pattern** - The "extended" factory design pattern refers to the addition of a new security control interface